-4.1 Coordination functions
+4.1 IMPLEMENTATION PLAN COORDINATION

-In addition to contributing to the delivery of the Implementation Plan through its Programme of Work, UN Environment will fulfill coordination functions, which are key for the Plan to succeed.
+In addition to contributing to the delivery of the Implementation Plan through its Programme of Work, UN Environment Programme will fulfill coordination functions, which are key for the Plan to succeed.
 These include:

-- Building synergies
+Building synergies

-- ✓ Build synergies across activities on the various pollution areas (air, water, marine and coastal, land/soil, chemicals and waste) across UN Environment
+✓ Build synergies across UN Environment Programme onactivities related to the various pollution areas (air, water, marine and coastal, land/soil, chemicals and waste) UN Environment Programme

-- ✓ Providing visibility to actions

-- Developing Partnerships
+Developing Partnerships

-- ✓ Work with partners to support high impact solutions under each of the five main action areas
+✓ Work with member states and other partners to support high impact solutions under each of the five main action areas

-- Knowledge Management Exchange of best practices on pollution and innovative solutions
+Knowledge Management - Exchange of best practices on pollution and innovative solutions

-- ✓ Solutions and knowledge sharing function
+- ✓ Solutions and knowledge sharing function - ✓ Providing visibility to actions

-- Tracking progress and report
+Tracking progress and reporting

-- ✓ On capacities to act on pollution

-- ✓ Pollution summary report (2021, 2031)
+✓ Pollution summary report (2021, 2031)

-4.2 Resources and budget
+4.2 RESOURCES AND BUDGET

-The Implementation Plan needs resources.
-There is need to mobilize domestic resources, private sector engagement, global funds, support from Foundations and development finance to address pollution
+Implementation of the Plan will require resources.
+There is need to mobilize domestic resources, private sector engagement, global funds, support from foundations and development finance to address pollution.